gundvang/Theatrix/README.md

-# Theatrix (in development)
+# TheatrixJS (in development)
 Easily create interactive sites with keyboard, mouse and touch support.

 ## Requirements
-Theatrix requires [jQuery](https://jquery.com/) (2.1.4 minimum) for its functionality to work correctly.
+TheatrixJS requires [jQuery](https://jquery.com/) (2.1.4 minimum) for its functionality to work correctly.
-Theatrix uses [Fastclick](https://github.com/ftlabs/fastclick) for quicker touch response.
+TheatrixJS uses [Fastclick](https://github.com/ftlabs/fastclick) for quicker touch response.
 This can be disabled with `Theatrix.fastClickEnabled`.
-Theatrix uses [TouchSwipe](https://github.com/mattbryson/TouchSwipe-Jquery-Plugin) for touch-functionality.
+TheatrixJS uses [TouchSwipe](https://github.com/mattbryson/TouchSwipe-Jquery-Plugin) for touch-functionality.
 This can be disabled with `Theatrix.swipeEnabled`.

 ## Creating navigation
-Theatrix works by looking through the navigation and looking for data-tags linking to different scenes for different directions.
+TheatrixJS works by looking through the navigation and looking for data-tags linking to different scenes for different directions.
 Below is shown an example of such a navigation:
 ```
 <ul id="navigation">
 	<li id="scene1" data-down="scene2" data-link="scene1">Scene 1</li>